JulioArgudo/JulioChaos-modules/README.md

 # JulioChaos-modules
-A VCV Rack PLugin for Chaotic Oscillator modules
+A VCV Rack Plugin for Chaotic Oscillator modules

 This plugin includes the module Chua's Oscillator, based on the chaotic behaviour of Chua's circuit